CAWD's WIOA Plan for PY26 is available for public comment.

 The Stevens Amendment

 In compliance with the Stevens Amendment, funding details are provided below and revised annually.
-WIOA Title I Programs Capital Area Workforce Development Board Workforce Innovation and Opportunity Act (WIOA) Programs are federally supported 100% by the U.S. Department of Labor as part of an award totaling $5,012,736.
-WIOA Adult Program The Capital Area Workforce…
+WIOA Title I Programs Capital Area Workforce Development Board Workforce Innovation and Opportunity Act (WIOA) Programs are federally supported 100% by the U.S. Department of Labor as part of an award totaling $6,845,586.
+The Capital Area Workforce Development Board Workforce…

 Read More